 Sarah liked school.
 She liked school so much that she was a student for a long time.
 First she went to Lord Selkirk Elementary and Lord Roberts Elementary.
 (Vancouver schools went in for Lords.)
 Mostly she hung out in the library.
 Then she went to King George High School (Lords and Kings) where she survived adolescence by playing the French horn in the school band.
 Also hung out in the library.
 Then she went to UBC and did a degree in honours English.
 Was often seen in the library.
 Then, big surprise, she went to library school.
 She worked as a children’s librarian at the Toronto Public Library and the Vancouver Public Library and then she went back to school, to Simmons College in Boston to do a degree in children’s literature.
 B.A., M.L.S., M.A.
 Okay, that was enough degrees.

-Students, gardening, long-distance walks, book reviewing for The Hornbook Magazine and Quill and Quire, travel, the ukulele, cooking, friends both near and far-flung, it’s the patchwork life of a lucky duck.
+Gardening, singing, long-distance walks, book reviewing for The Hornbook Magazine and Quill and Quire, travel, the ukulele, cooking, friends both near and far-flung, it’s the patchwork life of a lucky duck.

 More about Sarah Ellis: